Vocaloid 4: Yuzuki Yukari V4

 An update on the Vocaloid 3 product "Yuzuki Yukari", this update, released March 18, 2015, contains three vocals, "Jun", "Onn" and "Lin".
 "Jun" being a faithful recreation of the previous vocal, "Onn" being a soft-type vocal, and "Lin" being a power-type vocal.
 The vocals can be purchased individually or as a complete package.
 In addition, it was announced that all three vocals were would be released for the "Unity with Vocaloid" version.

 All three vocals also appeared on the Mobile Vocaloid Editor app, each sold separately.

 The Yuzuki Yukari voice was later developed into the Vocaloid Keyboard.

 Megurine Luka V4X

 An update on the Vocaloid 2 product "Megurine Luka" that was released March 19, 2015, on both PC and Mac.
-It comes with four Japanese vocals, "Soft" and "Hard", as well as E.V.E.C., plus two English vocals, "Straight" and Soft.
-The "E.V.E.C." system adds options to change the tones of the Japanese vocals "Soft_EVEC" and "Hard_EVEC" to nine additional Japanese tones: "Power 1", "Power 2", "Native", "Whisper", "Dark", "Husky", "Soft", "Falsetto" and "Cute".
+It comes with four Japanese vocals, "Soft" and "Hard", as well as Enhanced Voice Expression Control (EVEC), plus two English vocals, "Straight" and Soft.
+The EVEC system adds options to change the tones of the Japanese vocals "Soft_EVEC" and "Hard_EVEC" to nine additional Japanese tones: "Power 1", "Power 2", "Native", "Whisper", "Dark", "Husky", "Soft", "Falsetto" and "Cute".
 "SOFT_EVEC" and "Hard EVEC" can be used for cross-synthesis (XSY), giving Luka four possible XSY vocals for Japanese, and two for English.
 The vocal is based on breath.